-79. The much-derided Beaker people, often overlooked in archaeology, were the masterminds behind the architectural marvels of the Durrington Walls henge and timber circles and even Stonehenge.
+79. The much-derided Beaker people, often overlooked in archaeology, were the masterminds behind the architectural marvels of the Durrington Walls henge, its timber egg-shaped circles, and even Stonehenge.
 Their designs were not mere structures, but a testament to their profound understanding of celestial alignments and intricate rituals.
-They showcased a keen awareness of how altitude influenced these alignments, particularly when observing the mid-June sunset vanish behind the distant rim of Durrington’s bowl-shaped valley from a bend in the River Avon.
-This elevated perspective shifted the sunset 10 degrees further south than at Stonehenge - a significant deviation.
+They showed a keen awareness of how altitude influenced these alignments, particularly when observing the mid-June sunset vanish behind the distant rim of Durrington’s bowl-shaped valley from a bend in the River Avon.
+This elevated perspective shifted the sunset several degrees further south than at Stonehenge - a significant deviation.

-The brilliance of this sunset was far more intense, a spectacle that only occurred on summer solstice eve.
-However, the modern landscape, including the Countess Road, has unfortunately obscured this view.
+The brilliance of Durrington’s sunset was far more intense, a spectacle that only occurred on summer solstice eve.
+Regretfully, the modern landscape, especially the Countess Road, has unfortunately obscured the view.

 Ashes from a cremation between the ‘cervix’ and the egg were transferred to an area known as a ‘Midden’ enriched with beaker sherds adjacent to the egg.
-However, people's bones had been carefully sifted out and taken to be buried in the Aubrey Holes of Stonehenge.
+People's bones had been carefully sifted and taken to be buried in the Aubrey Holes of Stonehenge.
 This left some very restless spirits behind – as was the intention.

-In mid-June, sunlight entered the timber egg, known as the Southern Circle, to act as a fertilising agent.
-However, its progress was restricted and contained by numerous offset posts and what Wainwright called a facade.
+High-intensity sunlight entered the Southern Circle - a timber egg - in mid-June to act as a fertilising agent.
+However, its progress was restricted by what Wainwright called a facade.
 At the same time, there was hopeful anticipation that the contents of the Midden and starlight from the northern circle would be added to the mix.
 So, in the grand scheme, only the spirits of the dead would be permitted to exit the egg and travel the Avon to reach Stonehenge.

-Along this path, those charged spirits would traverse a ‘Sex Pit’, a symbolic representation of fertility and life.
+Along this path, those charged spirits would pass a ‘Sex Pit,’ a symbolic representation of fertility and life, placed as you might expect at an entrance to a womb.
 This pit held a natural flint representation of a female pelvis, several pairs of testicles, and a phallus, all symbolising the cycle of life and the Beaker people's deep reverence for fertility.

-The River Avon, a central figure in the Beaker people's rituals, was not just a physical entity but a sacred symbol.
+The River Avon, a central figure in the Beaker people's rituals, was not just a physical entity but a tangible connection to Stonehenge.
 As it flowed southwards towards Stonehenge, the Beaker people would reverently cast masses of flesh, primarily from nine-month-old piglets, into it.
-This act symbolically transformed the Avon into an umbilical cord, a profound sacred connection to Stonehenge.
+This act transformed the Avon into an umbilical cord, a profound connection to Stonehenge.
 This ritual was a testament to their deep reverence for the river and belief in the Neolithic moon as a female deity.
 It was a cornerstone of their intricate and profound belief system, intricately woven into their rituals and spiritual practices.
+As were the moon-aligned avenues of Avebury.

-Despite the many reports shown on our TVs, no houses were built within the sacred area of Durrington Walls.
-However, in 2005, archaeologists did find a mini henge.
+Despite many TV productions, no houses were built within the enclosed arena of Durrington Walls.
+However, archaeologists did find a mini henge in 2005.
 This mini henge has since been dismissed as a dwelling.

 Other monuments with profound growth symbolism include Avebury Henge, Stonehenge Avenue, Mount Pleasant Site IV in Dorset, Windmill Hill causewayed enclosure, and Longstone’s enclosure Beckhampton, all of which are testament to the Beaker people's deep-rooted connection to fertility and growth symbolism in their rituals.

-Finally, the above image shows the nearby Woodhenge to be autonomous monument.
+Finally, the above image shows the nearby Woodhenge as an autonomous monument.
 It is not connected to Stonehenge via the river Avon as suggested on Channel 5 TV.
 "Stonehenge: The Discovery.
 21.00 1st March 2024."
-This programme clearly mistook Woodhenge for the Southern Circle.
-Furthermore, like I told the Open University in 2007, the Woodhenge egg points at the moon not the sun!
+This programme mistook Woodhenge for the Southern Circle.
+Furthermore, as I told the Open University in 2007, the Woodhenge egg points at the moon, not the sun!

 80. DURRINGTON WALLS SOUTHERN CIRCLE PROVES THAT BEAKER PEOPLE HAD THE MEGALITHIC YARD, UNDERSTOOD PYTHAGOREAN GEOMETRY, AND COULD COUNT!